chuckcscccl/rustlr/chapter4.md

    ----------------

+### JSON Parser

-To give another, complete example, of the features described in this Chapter, we provide a grammar for JSON and the AST structure that they generate:
+To give another, complete example of the features described in this chapter, we build a parser for JSON.
+The grammar is as follows
 ```
 # Rustlr grammar use with -auto
 lifetime 'lt